 Professor A.M.
 Wali referred to the economic possibility of extracting some valuable salts as sodium borates, boric acid, and potassium chloride from the waste residual brines (EMISAL Co., Egypt) and its economic utilization in local markets.

-Mr. Diogenis Costa presented implemented methods and models of environmental recovery in ecosystems of mangroves associated with salt production in Brazilian solar saltworks.
+Mr. Diogenes Costa presented implemented methods and models of environmental recovery in ecosystems of mangroves associated with salt production in Brazilian solar saltworks.

-Mr. Zhang Junjie described the mass cultivation techniques and commercial application of Dunaliella and discussed the prospect of the natural carotene industry.
+Mr. Cui Zhiqiang described the mass cultivation techniques and commercial application of Dunaliella and discussed the prospect of the natural carotene industry.

 Professor He Hua presented a study that recorded the species composition and distribution of phytoplankton and zooplankton in Tanggu Saltworks, China and concluded that the developed biological system is on the way to imbalance.